yaleman/dropbox2s3/README.md

    1. If you get something like this: `ssh: connect to host ec2-3-90-26-24.compute-1.amazonaws.com port 22: Connection refused` just wait a minute and try again, it's probably just booting.
    2. If it keeps happening, check your source IP hasn't changed.

-2. Update the software and install the AWS cli: `sudo apt update; sudo apt -y upgrade; sudo apt -y install awscli` asdfasdfdsf
+2. Update the software and install the AWS cli: `sudo apt update; sudo apt -y upgrade; sudo apt -y install awscli libatomic1` (On Ubuntu bionic I had to install libatomic1 to make it work)

 3. To install Dropbox:

    1. .
 Download and extract dropbox: `wget -O - https://www.dropbox.com/download?plat=lnx.x86_64 |tar zxf -`
-   2. On Ubuntu bionic I had to install libatomic1 to make it work: `sudo apt install -y libatomic1`

 4. Now to run Dropbox